Doug Leeds: IAC Publishing

 Doug Leeds was the founder and CEO of IAC Publishing, a digital media division formed by Barry Diller’s IAC in December 2015.
 The new group brought together several of IAC’s key digital media properties—including About.com, Investopedia, Dictionary.com, and The Daily Beast—to form one of the world’s largest and most profitable digital publishers, reaching over 100 million monthly U.S. users.

 Upon taking leadership of the newly created IAC Publishing, Leeds initiated a significant transformation strategy aimed at creating trusted vertical brands.
 He advocated for breaking up About.com’s general-interest model into narrowly focused media properties with strong consumer identities, aligned to specific advertiser categories.
 “The future of publishing is strong brands in vertical categories,” Leeds said.

 To execute that strategy, Leeds hired Neil Vogel in 2013 to lead the turnaround of About.com.
 Vogel was best known as the founder of the Webby Awards and CEO of Recognition Media.
 He was tasked with modernizing About.com’s design, promoting its expert contributors, and ultimately helping reimagine the brand.

+Under Leeds and Vogel’s direction, IAC Publishing launched new vertical brands such as Verywell (health), The Balance (personal finance), Lifewire (technology), The Spruce (home), and ThoughtCo (education).
+These sites reused curated and updated content from About.com, repackaged with distinct branding and targeted user experiences.
+Vogel later explained that About.com was still profitable, but that it had to be dismantled to adapt to changing internet consumption and algorithms that favored niche expertise over generalism.

+In 2017, this transformation culminated in the retirement of the About.com brand and the launch of Dotdash—a name meant to evoke both digital precision (dot) and momentum (dash).

+Dotdash would later acquire Meredith Corporation in 2021 to become Dotdash Meredith, and then People Inc., now one of the largest digital publishers in the U.S. The foundation for this success was built by Leeds through his strategic acquisitions, restructuring of About.com, and creation of IAC Publishing.